rysdev/shuffleFit/README.md

 App created to mix-up workouts.
 Complete the form on the home page to customize a random workout for the day.
-Login to the app to remember your most recent workout.
-Next time the app will auto-populated the form based on your previous workout.
+Login to the app to keep track of workouts.
+Next time you login the app will auto-populated the form based on your previous workout.
 Body groups will be toggled between upper and lower body each day in order to promote even distribution of